 I am a specialist in the society, politics and culture of medieval Italy.
 I am fascinated by the intersection of cultural practices with the exercise of power.
 In the past, I’ve worked on urban nobles and on Cathar heresy.
 Another book explores an aspect of politics and gender: the thirteenth-century Italian city-states imposed laws on how people should grieve at funerals.
-I analyze why the laws emphasize histrionic female grief, but in practice stressed not female but male public decorum.
+I analyzed why the laws emphasize histrionic female grief, but in practice stressed not female but male public decorum.
 A taped lecture based on that research is posted below.

 The Florentine Magnates: Lineage and Faction in a Medieval Commune.
 Princeton: Princeton University Press, 1991.